Arizona man sentenced for trying to smuggle fentanyl across border - NewsBreak

 U.S. Customs and Border Protection officers arrested King on Feb.
 20, 2020, at the Dennis DeConcini Port of Entry in Nogales, Arizona.

-King, of Tempe, Arizona, later pleaded guilty to importing fentanyl into the United States from Mexico.Visit BorderReport.com for the latest exclusive stories and breaking news about issues along the U.S.-Mexico border
+King, of Tempe, Arizona, later pleaded guilty to importing fentanyl into the United States from Mexico.Women slain inside ‘Santa Muerte’ shrine in Mexico

 Earlier this month, a federal judge sentenced King to 48 months in prison, followed by five years of supervised release.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.